 Buckling is serious stuff in engineering.
 Buckling is failure of a column that is subjected by a force in the lengthwise direction.
 The force at the point of failure is less than the ultimate force that the material is capable of withstanding.
 Buckling goes quadratical.
 A tube for example 1 meter length that buckles under a mass of 100 kg, will buckle under a mass of 25 kg if this same tube is 2 meters long.

-Buckling is mathematical complicated when columns are composed in a structure with a certain degree of interlocking between columns.
+Buckling gets increasingly complicated when columns are composed in a structure with a certain degree of interlocking between columns.

 The buckling strength varies due to the way the beams are connected - fixed or rotatable.
 The buckling strength I calculated here is even the most unfavorable composition - rotatable.

 A team of engineers published in the Journal of Engineering Mechanics ASCE, Vol. 134 (2008), lead by Bažant, a research about the likelihood of buckling of the vertical structure of the Twin Towers.
 You will find similar reports of the same authors on the internet.
 I provided their report here.